-Canopy’s evidence-based Behavioral Intervention Clinic provides early intervention solutions for children 8 and under on the autism spectrum.
+Canopy’s Early Intervention Autism Clinic provides early intervention solutions for children 8 and under on the autism spectrum.
 Each child receives an intensive and individual behavioral identification assessment to determine their unique strengths and challenges, as well as detect any barriers to learning.
+Our clinics accredited by the Council of Autism Service Providers (CASP).

 The goal of our staff is to help children “learn how to learn” effectively through the use of various Applied Behavior Analysis (ABA) techniques and models.
 From the data gathered in a child’s initial assessment, an intensive and individualized treatment plan is designed and monitored continuously.
 Although each child is formally reassessed every 6 months, a unique feature of ABA is ongoing and daily progress monitoring.